 Stage 3

 - Glen Manor View, Newtownabbey, BT36 7GE be approved.

 - Longlands Mews, Newtownabbey, BT36 7FR be approved.

 2. Background

-Members are reminded that in accordance with the Dual Language Street Sign Policy, adopted by Council on 30 May 2022 (enclosed), the following update outlines the current status of applications received.
+In accordance with the Dual Language Street Sign Policy, adopted by Council on 30 May 2022 (circulated), the following update outlined the status of applications received.

 3. Application Update

 STAGE 1: PETITION VERIFICATION

-Two applications are at Stage 1.
+Two applications were at Stage 1.

 - 1. SHORE ROAD, TOOME, BT41 3NW

-- BRAE TERRACE, CRUMLIN BT29 4XW
+- 2. BRAE TERRACE, CRUMLIN BT29 4XW

 - 3. GLENVILLE GREEN, NEWTOWNABBEY, BT37 OTT

-Officers are visiting the Electoral Office for Northern Ireland week commencing 26 May 2025 to verify the petitions for the above applications.
-The verification outcomes will be reported at the July Council meeting.
+Officers visited the Electoral Office for Northern Ireland week commencing 26 May 2025 to verify the petitions for the above applications.
+The verification outcomes would be reported at the July Council meeting.

 STAGE 2: RESIDENTS CANVASS

-There are no applications at stage 2.
+There were no applications at stage 2.

-STAGE 3: STREET SIGN INSTALLATION Two applications are at Stage 3.
+STAGE 3: STREET SIGN INSTALLATION Two applications were at Stage 3.

 - 1. GLEN MANOR VIEW, NEWTOWNABBEY, BT36 7GE

 - 2. LONGLANDS MEWS, NEWTOWNABBEY, BT36 7FR

-The occupiers of the above streets have been canvassed.
-The threshold of two thirds or more in favour of the erection of a second language street sign has been met, as required within the approved policy.
+The occupiers of the above streets had been canvassed.
+The threshold of two thirds or more in favour of the erection of a second language street sign had been met, as required within the approved policy.

-A map and outline costings are enclosed.
+A map and outline costings was circulated.

-4. Recommendation
+Proposed by Councillor Cushinan

+Seconded by Councillor Webb and agreed that

-It is recommended that the Dual Language Street Sign applications at:
+the Dual Language Street Sign applications at:

 Stage 1

 - Shore Road, Toome, BT41 3NW be noted.

 - Brae Terrace, Crumlin, BT29 4XW be noted.

 - Glenville Green, Newtownabbey, BT37 0TT be noted.

 Stage 2

 • No applications at stage 2 be noted.